 Working closely with our State partners, agencies and programs, and our Disability Community Planning Group (DCPG) we will be building on our existing strengths from our previous experience and integrate our activities and products more completely into existing Oregon State programs.

-Take a look at what we have accomplished over the last 5 years: Progress Report
+Take a look at what we have accomplished during the 2007-2012 grant cycle: Progress Report (PDF)

 OODH in the News!